joshuasellers/Personal/CardGameDSL/README.md

                                          [] s) ++ combine ranks s
 ```
 ### Example Code
 I made an example to show some basic usage of the DSL.
-I created a si mplified version of Five Card Draw Poker.
+I created a simplified version of Five Card Draw Poker.
 I reused my compare method from a previous project that specifically focussed on Poker and Cribbage.
 The files for this example are: `ExampleMain.hs` and `PokerExample.hs`.
 I made a simple `main` to run a game.
 ### Next Steps
 - Update discard and fold to not return a tuple (I already fixed that for deal)
 - Add betting functions and fields for players and dealers